The Illusion (film)

 The Illusion (L'abbaglio) is a 2025 Italian historical comedy-drama film co-written and directed by Roberto Andò.
-Taking place in Sicily during the Expedition of the Thousand, a key event in the unification of Italy, the film it stars Toni Servillo and the comedy duo Ficarra e Picone.
+Taking place in Sicily during the Expedition of the Thousand, a key event in the unification of Italy, the film stars Toni Servillo and the comedy duo Ficarra e Picone.

+Plot

+A Sicilian colonel leading a motley crew outwitting adversaries in Giuseppe Garibaldi's 1860 campaign that unified Italy.